 Daily flights operate between Darwin, Alice Springs and Uluru.
 Smaller flights are run between the regional centres by Airnorth.

 One of the best ways to discover the NT is by road.
-Ninety-five percent of the NT's attractions are accessible by well-maintained roads.
+95% of the NT’s attractions are accessible by well-maintained roads.
 There’s plenty to explore in a regular car or campervan, as well as in all-terrain 4WDs.
-Hire companies operate across the NT, so if you fly into the Territory, arrange to collect a vehicle at the airport then hit the road – you could even try one of our themed driving routes.
+Hire companies operate across the NT, so if you fly into the Territory, arrange to collect a vehicle at the airport then hit the road – you could even try one of our driving routes.
 Local transport options include taxis, airport shuttle, bicycle hire and bus networks.

 Whether you’re planning an off-road adventure or a relaxing campervan holiday, it’s easy to do it yourself and hire a vehicle suited to the NT’s terrain.

 Locally run car-hire businesses with expert regional knowledge operate out of Darwin, Alice Springs and other regional centres, as do major national vehicle hire companies such as Britz, Europcar, Hertz and Budget.

 Hire companies offer a broad range of vehicles to suit your holiday needs, including automatic and manual cars, 4WDs, campervans, motorhomes and minibuses – some even include camping equipment.

 Vehicles can be booked in advance or on arrival, and pick-up from airports, train stations and accommodation can be arranged.
 Find out more about vehicle hire in the NT.

 When’s the best time to visit the NT?